research-team/cellCircuit/MRD_processor.md

 ![MRD processor high level architecture](MRD_modulator_synchroniser.png)

 Overall schematic is inspired by [nigrostriatal pathway of the dopamine subsystem of the mammalian brain](https://en.wikipedia.org/wiki/Basal_ganglia#Circuit_connections).
+The modulating subsystem is inspired by dopamine modulation of striatum via D1, D2 receptors.
+DA nucleus (SNc - [substancia nigra compacta](https://en.wikipedia.org/wiki/Substantia_nigra)) triggers the [Belousov–Zhabotinsky (BZ) reaction](https://en.wikipedia.org/wiki/Belousov%E2%80%93Zhabotinsky_reaction) via laser and controls it via electromagnetic field [Adamatzky 2005].
+The waves of the BZ reaction spreads through the reactor that contains the matrix of PANI devices [Fontana 2011].
+The wave front of the maximum pH modulates increasing the conductivity of a PANI memristive devices.

 <b id="Adamatzky_2005">(Adamatzky 2005)</b> Adamatzky, A., Costello, B. D. L., & Asai, T. (2005).
 Reaction-diffusion computers.
 Elsevier. [↩](#a1)